Vakhtang V: Fragile Harmony

 Under Vakhtang’s protection, Kakheti experienced a period of prosperity.
 Archil transferred his capital from Gremi to Telavi, moving the regional center away from the North Caucasian threat and laying the foundation for Telavi’s emergence as a cultural hub of Georgia.
 In an effort to solidify his legitimacy, Archil requested his father’s permission to marry Ketevan, sister of Heraclius, former wife of Bagrat V of Imereti, and then a prisoner at the court of the Ottoman governor of Childir.
 This was despite the fact that Vakhtang had already arranged Archil’s engagement to the daughter of the influential Prince Tsitsishvili.
 To break off the alliance, Archil spread rumors accusing his betrothed of an incestuous relationship with one of her cousins—a claim denied by her family—which led to a duel between Archil and the princess’s brother before Vakhtang’s intervention.
 In 1667, Vakhtang sent a merchant to Akhaltsikhe to purchase Ketevan’s freedom for 2,000 tomans and organized an elaborate wedding ceremony for the couple in Tbilisi.

 Meanwhile, from Akhaltsikhe, Darejan of Imereti and Vakhtang Tchutchunashvili secured Ottoman support to overthrow Bagrat V in 1668.
 Vakhtang V imprisoned Bagrat in Tbilisi but was compelled to restore him to the throne a few months later in 1669, after the Imeretian nobility rebelled and assassinated the usurping couple.
 Around the same period, Vakhtang strengthened ties with western Georgia by marrying his son Levan to the sister of Prince George III of Guria in a grand ceremony in Gori.
-He also forged strategic alliances with other noble families: his second son, George, married Tamar Davitashvili, while Luarsab wed Mariam Sidamoni, daughter of Revaz of Aragvi.
+He also forged strategic alliances with other noble families: his second son, George, married Tamar Davitishvili, while Luarsab wed Mariam Sidamoni, daughter of Revaz of Aragvi.

 Relations between Kartli and Persia changed dramatically with the accession of Shah Suleiman I. The new monarch rejected Vakhtang V’s request to repatriate his daughter Anuka, the widow of Abbas II, and instead gave her the choice of remarriage—to either the grand vizier Shaykh Ali Khan Zanganeh or Shah Verdi Khan of Lorestan.
 Vakhtang ultimately favored Shah Verdi, thereby making an enemy of Zanganeh.
 The Persian government ordered the construction of a defensive wall around Tbilisi and stationed an Iranian garrison in the city.
 Vakhtang, however, suspected that the fortifications were intended to isolate him within his capital and reduce his authority.
 In response, he commissioned a new royal palace south of Tbilisi, on the banks of the Mtkvari River near the royal hippodrome, and thereafter visited the city only rarely—especially after surviving an assassination attempt by Persian soldiers during one of his visits.